For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

 Another great example is Bills.com.
 They ask you 3 relevant questions,

-before showing their final landing page with the form asking for your personal information.
+before showing their final landing page design with the form asking for your personal information.

 10. Perform an A/B test

-Also, remember that most A/B test results are inconclusive.
+Also, remember that most A/B test conversion rate results are inconclusive.
 But, you’ve got to keep learning and conduct multiple tests to see those 100% improvements.

-You can create a sizzling landing page by taking into account all of the elements that I mentioned in this article.
-Many marketers complicate the steps for building their first landing page and end up messing with the basics, and ruining their conversion rate results in the process.
+You can create a sizzling landing page design by taking into account all of the elements that I mentioned in this blog post.
+Many marketers complicate the steps for building their first landing page design and end up messing with the basics, and ruining their conversion rate results in the process.

-I hope to have cleared the process for you and inspired you to create stunning landing pages.
+I hope to have cleared the process for you and inspired you to create stunning landing page designs.

-Once you’ve built a landing page, I encourage you to keep testing and improving it.
-Give landing pages the attention they crave (with the same love and detail as a well crafted blog post) and you’ll end up generating a much higher number of leads.
+Once you’ve built a landing page design, I encourage you to keep testing and improving it.
+Give landing pages the attention they crave (with the same love and detail as a well crafted blog post) and you’ll end up generating a much higher number of lead generation.

-I would love to hear how you go about creating landing pages.
-Have I left out any critical elements that you regularly use?
+I would love to hear how you go about creating a landing page design.
+Have I left out any critical elements in this blog post that you regularly use?
 Let me know in the comments.